RainbowMeteo-Technologies/weatherindex/README.md

 | `tn` | True Negative - precip `not` observed and `not` forecasted. |
 | `fn` | False Negative - precip observed but `not` forecasted. |

+### Custom Provider Integration

+For custom provider integration you might want to take a look at [integration guide](docs/INTEGRATION.md).